-- Do not let power cord hang over edge of table or counter. - To reduce the risk of fire in the oven cavity: - -Do not overcook food.
-Carefully attend appliance when paper, plastic or other combustible materials are placed inside the oven while cooking. - Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - Do not use the oven for storage purposes.
-Do not leave paper products, cooking utensils or food in the oven when not in use. - If materials inside the oven ignite, keep the oven door closed, turn the oven off and disconnect the power cord, or shut off power at the fuse or circuit breaker panel.
-If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and cleaning of the microwave oven section of this manual. - GE does not support any servicing of the microwave.
-We strongly recommend that you do not attempt to service the microwave yourself. - As with any appliance, close supervision is necessary when used by children.
+Do not let power cord hang over edge of table or counter.

+- To reduce the risk of fire in the oven cavity: - -Do not overcook food.
+Carefully attend appliance when paper, plastic or other combustible materials are placed inside the oven while cooking. - -Remove wire twist-ties and metal handles from paper or plastic containers before placing them in the oven. - -Do not use the oven for storage purposes.
+Do not leave paper products, cooking utensils or food in the oven when not in use. - -If materials inside the oven ignite, keep the oven door closed, turn the oven off and disconnect the power cord, or shut off power at the fuse or circuit breaker panel.
+If the door is opened, the fire may spread. - See door surface cleaning instructions in the Care and cleaning of the microwave oven section of this manual. - This appliance must only be serviced by qualified service personnel.
+Contact nearest authorized service facility for examination, repair or adjustment. - As with any appliance, close supervision is necessary when used by children.